 A study from the University of Waterloo found that with the dawn of the agricultural age, prehistoric humans found that they need to change their ways.

-Research sets out to prove that prehistoric man turned away from polygyny and started favoring monogamy.
+The research sets out to prove that prehistoric man turned away from polygyny and started favoring monogamy.
 Polygyny is the practice of having more than one spouse, or mate, at a time.
 The main way that it defers from polygamy is that with polygamy either spouse can have multiple partners but in the case of polygyny only the man has multiple wives.
 The lesser known form of polygamy is polyandry.
-In this version a woman has multiple husbands.
+In this version, a woman has multiple husbands.

 This particular study proposes that the reason for the switch to monogamy surrounds around sexually transmitted diseases.

 The study goes on to state that in larger societies sexually transmitted infections (STI’s) became endemic.
 This, in turn, caused many people to have issues conceiving.
 As well, it often resulted in forms of punishment thought to be fines or social ostracisation.
 Those who did not have multiple partners rose in social standing as their numbers also grew.

 “A lot of the ways we behave with others, our rules for social interaction, also have origins in some kind of natural environment,” said co-author of the study, Chris Bauch of the University of Waterloo in Canada.

 It is unclear if STI’s were truly the only factor that created the shift to monogamy or even if this research is completely accurate.